Rahuldee18/RPi-YOLOv10/README.md

 Create Docker image using build.

 - The image is built locally on Raspberry Pi -3B and takes about 3-4 minutes.
-- Change to the camera-project directory and issue the build command.
+- Change to the RPi-YOLOv10 directory and issue the build command.

 ```bash
 $sudo docker build -t yolov10-mqtt .